Nipple Surgery

 Grade 1: when the nipple can be manipulated to protrude.
 Breastfeeding is usually possible with this grade of inversion.
 Grade 1 nipple inversion and corrective surgery are usually only undertaken for cosmetic purposes.

 Grade 2: when the nipple is inverted but can be forcefully manipulated to protrude temporarily.
 Breastfeeding may still be possible with Grade 2 nipple inversion.
-If surgery is necessary it will involve surgery on the milk ducts.
+If surgery is necessary, it will involve surgery on the milk ducts.

 Grade 3: when the nipple remains inverted even when vigorously stimulated.
 For Grade 3 nipple inversion surgery is used to rebalance the pull of the muscles.